mindsresearch/between_bytes/.github/CODE_OF_CONDUCT.md

-# Code of Conduct for SelfScape Insight
+# Code of Conduct for Between Bytes

 ## Introduction
 This Code of Conduct outlines our expectations for participants within the SelfScape Insight community, as well as steps to reporting unacceptable behavior.
 We are committed to providing a welcoming and inspiring community for all and expect our Code of Conduct to be honored.
 Adherence to this code fosters a collaborative and respectful environment.